 I applied the Foundation Balm all over and then added bronzer, blush, and lipstick to finish the look.

-After all is said and done, I don't think I'd completely ditch my usual tinted moisturizer for the full-coverage foundation balm.
+I don't think I'd completely ditch my usual tinted moisturizer for the full-coverage foundation balm.
 That said, when I need a little more coverage and staying power (perhaps a long day or night out), I'll be reaching for this formula again.
 I highly recommend doing the same if you're oily or have combination skin and want full-coverage in a cream-based product.